bibleexchange/courses/book-of-romans/003_practical/1401_chapter-14.md

 seldom goes beyond words

-Unless there is power behind it, it will wear out. – the pendulum, God’s laws are true.
+Unless there is power behind it, it will wear out. &mdash; the pendulum, God&apos;s laws are true.
 If your

 First ineffective faith, than weak faith